Breaking Misguided Beliefs: My Back Pain Story

 Yet at the time I didn’t fully apprehend the reality of what was taking place.
 It was too new to me.
 We were moving into a new phase.

 Dean and I got married nine months later.
 Throughout the course of our reception, I observed my father in a visible state of physical pain.
 It was the first time I’d seen him use a cane in public.
-As much as I know he loved me and his then new son-in-law, his physical pain that day had overridden his joy.
+I know he loved me.
+I know he loved his then new son-in-law.
+However, his physical pain that day had overridden his joy.

 Empathy of Pain

-My latest visit with my parents enabled me to recognize once again that my father is living in a state of chronic pain.
+During my latest visit with my parents, it became clear that my father is living with chronic pain.
 His quality of life is clearly not good, and my mother lovingly bears the burden of caretaker.
 She admits that she is exhausted all the time taking care of my father and all the household needs.
-My father doesn’t complain, yet it’s clear from his disposition that he is not happy about the limitations of his physical condition.
+My father doesn’t complain.
+Yet it’s clear from his disposition that he is not happy about the limitations of his physical condition.

 A Turning Point